lauren4242/M5.2_CS408/README.md

 # web-dev-starter

-This is a starter project for web development with no frameworks and minimal dependencies.
-It is intended to be a starting point for web development projects that are written in plain HTML, CSS, and JavaScript.
+This is a website showcasing accessibility in full-stack development.
+It contains keyboard accessible elements, screen reader accessibility, and colors with contrast for those with poor eyesight.

 ## Getting Started